 In private motor, for example, insurance providers can understand at point of quote the No Claims Discount (NCD) entitlement, cancellation risk, predicted claims cost relative to past policy behaviour, potential named driver fraud plus the Advanced Driver Assistance System features (ADAS) fitted to that individual vehicle, both standard features and those chosen as optional extras.

-The common factor in these data insights is that they have solved a pain point for the market.
+The common factor in these insights is that the data model has been built to solve a pain point for the market.
 Cancellations cost money.
 Named driver fraud and ghost broking leaves innocent motorists exposed;.
 Paper-based evidence of NCD used to be time consuming for the customer and the insurance provider.
 And ADAS features are described in a myriad of ways by car makers, making it impossible to use in insurance rating until a classification system was created for the insurance market.

 So when I am asked what goes into finding the next big data insight, it starts by understanding the pain point, then working back to understand how and when data could be used as a solution.

-At LexisNexis Risk Solutions we begin the process of validating an idea for a new data attribute by building an analytical prototype with the appropriate data sources and outcomes.
+At LexisNexis Risk Solutions we begin the process of validating an idea for a new insurance risk attribute by building an analytical prototype with the appropriate data sources and outcomes.
 If the concept works and the market opportunity exists, we create the final specs for Technology to implement.

 While this development work is happening, a testing strategy is developed for insurance providers to trial the new data attribute.
 This may involve creating actionable insight studies to benchmark performance or performing retro validation tests as part of a batch process.
 The goal of this work is to demonstrate the value of the new data attribute on the insurance provider’s own data.